 The main function in this library is signRequest().
 It takes the request object, the URL parameters, as well as an optional alternative URL to be used for signing the request.
 The first thing we do is to prepare the timeStamp, nonce, and the URL to be used for signing.
 These are the variable parts in our signature.
 To make debugging easy we added some console logging statements.
 There is no need to log these to the text area on the screen, since it would crowd the space and provide little value once we get the first request right.

+Listing 5-26.

 func signRequest (request: NSMutableURLRequest, urlParameters: [String:String]!=[:], signUrl: String!=nil) {

 let timeStamp = String(format:"%d", Int(NSDate().timeIntervalSince1970))